Coalgebraic $K$-theory: A comparison map between coalgebraic TEXT -theory and algebraic TEXT -theory

 In other words, if we write $\rho(m)=\sum_{(m)} m_{(0)}\otimes m_{(1)}$, then the left action on $M$ is defined for all $f\in C^*$:

-We check that $M\rightarrow N$ is a homomorphism of right $C$-comodules if and only if it is a homomorphism of left $C^*$-modules.
+One can check that $M\rightarrow N$ is a homomorphism of right $C$-comodules if and only if it is a homomorphism of left $C^*$-modules.
 This defines a fully faithful exact functor

 The functor is an equivalence of categories if and only if $C$ is finite dimensional \cite[4.7]{coringscomodules}.
-This functor restricts to an exact functor $\coMod_C^\fd\rightarrow {}_{C^*}\Mod^\fd$, hence recalling the definitions of $G^c(C)$ and $G^k(C^*)$ from \cref{section: intro of K^c and G^c}, we have the following.
+Since this functor restricts to an exact functor $\coMod_C^\fd\rightarrow {}_{C^*}\Mod^\fd$, the definitions of $G^c(C)$ and $G^k(C^*)$ imply the following equivalence.

 \begin{proposition} Let $C$ be a $k$-coalgebra.
 There is a natural map of algebraic $K$-theory spectra:

 which becomes an equivalence if $C$ is finite dimensional. \end{proposition}